kamicavi/plusplus/_challenges/make-an-informative-website.md

 You can go basic, with just text and static images.
 Or you can go all-out by using HTML to embed video, audio, or maps.

 ## Example projects
-A fact site about Climate Change
+* A fact site about Climate Change
-Information about your favourite music / sport / holiday destination
+* Information about your favourite music / sport / holiday destination.

 ## Resources
 Structuring the web with HTML: <a href="https://developer.mozilla.org/en-US/docs/Learn/HTML" rel="noopener">https://developer.mozilla.org/en-US/docs/Learn/HTML</a>
 Styling web pages with CSS: <a href="https://developer.mozilla.org/en-US/docs/Learn/CSS" rel="noopener">https://developer.mozilla.org/en-US/docs/Learn/CSS</a>